-Analysis: Syrian conflict moves into new and dangerous territory
+Syrian conflict moves into dangerous new territory

 Story highlights

-- The cooperation with Russia against international terrorism that President Trump once advocated looks a distant prospect
+- The cooperation with Russia against international terrorism that Trump once advocated looks a distant prospect

 - The contest for control of eastern Syria is now in earnest